TUM-VT/sumo_ingolstadt/README.md

 Please note that while there are sidewalks on several streets the network *should not* be used for pedestrian simulation.
 There are crossings missing in several places, making it disconnected.

+Furthermore you should always load the WAUT mentioned in the config file because the default traffic lights are not working correctly.

 ## Contributing